 Although early regulatory efforts following the credit crisis were focused primarily on banking institutions, there has been a noticeable trend in recent years to extend the scope of reforms and oversight beyond such institutions to cover insurance and reinsurance operations.
 Legislative initiatives directly impacting the Group's industry include the establishment of a pan-European regulator for insurance companies, the European Insurance and Occupational Pension Authority (the "EIOPA"), which has the power to overrule national regulators in certain circumstances.
-In addition, the Group is subject to the Swiss Solvency Test and, through its legal entities organised in the European Economic Area, Solvency II, which entered into force on 1 January 2016.
-The Group is also monitoring the impact of the Swiss Federal Act on Financial Market Infrastructure (which became effective 1 January 2016 and which introduced new regulations for over-the-counter derivatives trading in line with international standards) and the proposed Swiss Federal Financial Services Act and Financial Institutions Act (which contain rules for financial services providers that are based on the EU Markets in Financial Instruments Directive ("MiFID II") and EU Markets in Financial Instruments Regulation ("MiFIR")).
+In addition, the Group is subject to the Swiss Solvency Test and, through its legal entities organized in the European Economic Area, Solvency II, which entered into force on 1 January 2016.
+The Group is also monitoring the impact of the Swiss Federal Act on Financial Market Infrastructure (which became effective 1 January 2016 and introduced new regulations for over-the-counter derivatives trading in line with international standards) and the proposed Swiss Federal Financial Services Act and Financial Institutions Act (which contain rules for financial services providers that are based on the EU Markets in Financial Instruments Directive ("MiFID") regulations).
 In the United States, as a possible step towards federal oversight of insurance, the US Congress created the Federal Insurance Office within the Department of Treasury.
-Evolving rules in respect of derivative trading under the Wall Street Reform and Consumer Protection Act of 2010, as well as under the European Market Infrastructure Regulation, MiFIR and MiFID II (which enters into force 3 January 2018) could have a significant impact on the Group.
+In addition, provisions of the Wall Street Reform and Consumer Protection Act of 2010, as well as provisions in the proposed European Market Infrastructure Regulation and proposed changes to MiFID, in respect of derivatives could have a significant impact on the Group.